microsoft/FluidFramework/docs/examples/README.md

 uid: examples
 ---

-# Examples
+# Tutorials

-## Diceroller
+## Dice roller

 **Distributed data structures:**

 - SharedDirectory

-Diceroller is a simple example to familiarize yourself with Fluid's component scaffolding.
+Dice roller is a simple example to familiarize yourself with Fluid's component scaffolding.
 It uses React for rendering.

 <style>
   iframe#diceroller {